Boris Mahon de Monaghan

 Boris Mahon de Monaghan (born 11 February 1986) is a French professional footballer who plays for Championnat National 3 club Albères Argelès.

 Career

 Mahon de Monaghan has played at the professional level in Ligue 2 for Sedan, Créteil, and Gazélec Ajaccio.
-He was the record appearance holder for Créteil before being overtaken by teammate Vincent Di Bartoloméo.
+He is the record appearance holder for Créteil.
+He was briefly overtaken for most appearances by teammate Vincent Di Bartoloméo.